kiranshila/KATCP.jl/README.md

 However, like rust, the interface is constructed such that the parser is type-stable and as fast as possible.

-See the documentation for more details.
+### Performance

+Our parser is about a factor of 4 faster than the python solution (lots of room for improvement).

 ### License